Sri Neelakanteswara Natyaseva Sangha

 The deliverables from this project will be photographs and video documentation of the rehearsal process and performance.

-This grant is part-supported by Infosys Foundation.
+This grant is made possible with part-support from Infosys Foundation.